 Dining room table tidbit:

 There are only 3 real canals in Venice: the Grand Canal, Giudecca and Canareggio.
-All the others Venetians refer to as rio (river). |
+All the others Venetians refer to as rio (river).

 But also, it’s like a ride through a study book on architecture: the facades of the Venice Grand Canal buildings will reveal a whole spectrum of different styles:

-On one side it ends in the Venice lagoon (near Santa Lucia) and on the other it opens up into Saint Marks basin right in front of the Piazzetta di San Marco.
+On the other side it opens up into Saint Marks basin right in front of the Piazzetta and Piazza di San Marco.

 Apart from being one of the most romantic ride routes in the world for tourists, its purpose is also very practical for the locals.
 The Venice Grand Canal is the major traffic corridor of the city.